aweinstock314/lisp-stuff/kawa_jogl/README.txt

 structure to distribute dependencies (as opposed to "messier" solutions such as distributing seperate jars, or manually flattening the dependencies into a single jar.)

+args_fold_test:
+A simple wrapper around the SRFI-37 "args-fold" command that does command line processing.